Planning, design, construction, and maintenance of civil works in the coastal zone.

 Designing effective coastal structures in the dynamic nearshore wave environment requires careful consideration of the relevant coastal processes coupled with an in-depth understanding of client need to define functional requirements of the structure.

-As specialists in coastal engineering, PRDW have extensive experience in a broad range of associated disciplines, including:
+As specialists in coastal engineering, PRDW has extensive experience in a broad range of associated disciplines, including:

 PRDW adheres to the project life-cycle process adding value from conceptual to detail design and ultimately to construction and commissioning of the works.